 On June 6, 2019, The International Museum of World War II inaugurates a special exhibition examining the largest coastal invasion in history, D-Day.
-The exhibition opens to the public on June 7, 2019 and will be on display through December.
+The exhibition opened to the public on June 7th.

 “The 75th Anniversary of D-Day” will bring together more than 100 artifacts from the Museum’s unrivaled collection to reveal how 175,000 men landed on a heavily defended coast with 50,000 vehicles from a flotilla of 5,000 ships and cover from 11,000 airplane sorties in just one day, June 6, 1944.
 This unprecedented exhibition will feature the most comprehensive collection of D-Day artifacts in the world including plans, photographs, maps, documents, resistance radios, sabotage devices, weapons, and uniforms, showcasing all the planning that went into one of the crucial battles that determined the outcome of World War II.